WebAhead/master-reference/CONTRIBUTING.md

   1. A good title
   2. Description, with detail of everything in the pull.
   3. Reference to the issue in description.
-  4. An assignee, assign someone from the list at the top.
+  4. Assignees, assign two or more of the designated maintainers.

+A pull request should be as small as possible, this makes the review process fast and easy.

 # Thank you!